ayushsi42/nmf-micrograph/REPORT.md

 * **NMF vs. Deep Learning (U-Net):** Deep learning (like U-Net) is powerful but requires *a lot* of human-labeled examples (someone has to painstakingly draw outlines of all phases in many images).
 NMF doesn't need this, is more interpretable, and much lighter computationally.
 For this project, where labeled data is scarce and interpretability is key, NMF is a great choice.

 ---

-This project is a fantastic example of using a powerful mathematical tool (NMF) to solve a real-world problem in materials science, all without needing expensive human-labeled data.
-It shows a strong grasp of both the theoretical underpinnings and practical implementation.
-Good luck!